Discover our NorCal Diabetes Challenge.Enrollment open until January 30th

 Alcohol contains a high amount of calories.
 Combined with the calories, it also has a high amount of sugar, so it can cause your glucose levels to spike or plummet.
 Avoid alcohol and make sure to speak with your doctor about what consumption you may be able to enjoy and when.

-A WFPB diet coupled with insulin as prescribed by your doctor, helps boost insulin sensitivity making glucose levels more predictable.
+A WFPB (whole foods, plant based) diet coupled with insulin as prescribed by your doctor helps boost insulin sensitivity and makes glucose levels more predictable.
 Additionally, eating lots of fruits and vegetables reduces your risk of diabetic neuropathy and kidney disease, while increasing your energy for the exercise that is also important for managing diabetes.

 It's for kids, adults, and those affected by diabetes.

-Stay informed about the latest clinical trials and read the latest research from the Diabetes Research Institute Foundation, or participate in an online forum through the diaTribe Foundation.
+Stay informed about the latest clinical trials and read the latest research from the Diabetes Research Institute Foundation, or find community in an online forum through the diaTribe Foundation.

-You will receive latest research and programs near you to follow a specific protocol to fight diabetes.
-Sign up to the newsletter in the bottom section here.
+You will receive the latest research and be alerted to programs near to fight diabetes.
+Sign up for the newsletter in the bottom section here.

-It focuses on information on policy, research, events, and data on everything from prevention, screening and detection, clinical care, education and more.
+It focuses on information about policy, research, events, and data on everything from prevention, screening and detection, clinical care, education and more.